 The safety features of lead mean that the core can manage a complete loss of off-site power for weeks before integrity of the fuel rods is challenged.
 Should any volatile fission products be relesead into the coolant, 99.99% will be chemically retained by the lead.
 The eventual release of noble gases and residual volatiles results in a radiological exposure at the site boundary which is smaller than the natural back-ground dose received during a few months.
 Hence, no accident scenario can lead to a situation where evacuation becomes necessary.

-LeadCold intends to enter Phase 1 of the Canadian Nuclear Safety Commission pre-license review in 2016.
-The eventual objective is to receive a license for construction in Canada by end of 2021, and we aim at having our first SEALER-unit ready for operation in 2025.
+LeadCold entered Phase 1 of the Canadian Nuclear Safety Commission’s pre-license review in December 2016.
+The eventual objective is to receive a license for construction in Canada by end of 2021, aiming at having our first SEALER-unit ready for operation in 2025.

 The future cost for purchasing a SEALER reactor is estimated at 100 million Canadian dollars.